 The Cardinal is, like the others in the series, approximately 5″ (12.7 cm) high.
 An unusual aspect of this series is that the backstamp also included a design number; the Cardinal fledgling’s is 033.
 This is not an individual sculpture number, because this was an open (nonlimited, un-numbered) series.

 Tufted Titmouse, about 5” (12.7 cm) high; design number 037.

 Chickadee, 4.5” (11.3 cm) high, with design number 036.

 Blue Jay, 4.75” (12 cm) high; design number 032.

 The color of the Blue Jay may vary somewhat according to the lighting; some do appear to be this brighter, almost turquoise, blue.

 Mockingbird, about 5” (12.7 cm) high.
 Its design number is 034.

-An unfortunately tiny additional photo of the Robin which is also shown in the Neiman-Marcus advertisement above.
+The Robin is design number 035.
 Although at first glance the spotted throat may make it appear to be the Mockingbird fledgling, this is a different piece.